sux21/Experimental_Evolution/README.md

 3. Can we detect HGT by examining presence/absence variation?

 # Samples used in this project
 - Original strains: starting populations at the start of this experimental evolution experiment.
 Number of strains is 56.
+I receive complete genomes for these strains.
-- Experimental evolved strains: derived populations at the end of this experimental evolution experiment.
+- Experimentally evolved strains: derived populations at the end of this experimental evolution experiment.
 Number of strains is 363.
+I receive Illumina paired-end reads for these strains.

-# Step 1 - Genome Assembly using SPAdes <br>
+# Step 1 - Genome Assembly of experimentally evolved strains
 ## Before Assembly
 ### 1. Run FastQC for raw data
 Versions: FastQC v0.11.5 <br>